kafai-yip/kafai-yip.github.io/_pages/home.md

 {% capture notice-text %}
-* NELS-55's [program](https://campuspress.yale.edu/nels55/program/) is out, and [registration](https://campuspress.yale.edu/nels55/registration/) is now open!
+* My SALT paper draft "[Only ‘only’ only: A distributed meaning approach to exclusive doubling](https://lingbuzz.net/lingbuzz/008563)" is now on lingbuzz!
 * Our manuscript "[A quantifier-particle approach to exclusive focus particles in Yorùbá](https://lingbuzz.net/lingbuzz/008470)" is now on lingbuzz! [with [
 Olabode Adedeji](https://ling.yale.edu/people/olabode-adedeji)]
 * Our manuscript "[Partial Deletion on head chains: Discontinuous predicates in Cantonese](https://ling.auf.net/lingbuzz/008420)" is on lingbuzz! [with [Tommy Tsz-Ming Lee](https://tszminglee.github.io/)]